ScottLouvau/experiments/Performance/Copy/README.md

 ### Measurements

 .NET 5.0, Release, Plugged In, 'Best Performance' power profile.
+These numbers count the size of the data copied once (not once for the read and once for the write), so ideally these numbers will be half of the AIDA64 memory copy score.

 #### ASUS ROG Zephyrus G14: Ryzen 4900 HS, 16 GB DDR4-3200